TGA-Stock/NewBlack/NB_Task 2_Technical.md

 }
 ```

 >**Important Note**: The order of the text and blob IDs is significant.
 In this example, "Green choice" will link to the first BlobID, and "Vegan" will link to the second.
-For managing BlobIDs, refer to the Blob Management.
+For more information concerning BlobIDs, please refer to the [Blob Management](Link) documentation.

 ## Product properties
 The `ImportProducts` service can be used to fill custom product properties that already exist in EVA.
 It is also possible to fill properties that do not yet exist, if you define these properties at root level first.